google/realtime-help/README.rst

   4. If this XBlock is incorporated into a course, all students will be able to send and respond to help requests.
 There is no functionality for allowing individual students to turn helpchat notifications off.
+  5. Chat messages are not scoped to a particular course.

 In addition, please note that:

   1. This code has not undergone an in-depth security review.
+  2. The ejabberd server is not automatically provisioned.
-  2. At most one help chat XBlock should be embedded in each course page.
+  3. At most one help chat XBlock should be embedded in each course page.

 We hope that this code provides a useful base that others can build on and modify for use in their edX courses.